-Person-centered counselling blending evidence-based approaches to support your unique needs.
+Person-centered counselling blending evidence-based and holistic approaches to support your unique needs.

 A pluralistic approach.

-My approach is pluralistic, which means I draw from a range of evidence-based therapies depending on what’s best for you - whether you’re dealing with anxiety, depression, life transitions, trauma or simply need a space to talk things through.
+My approach is pluralistic, which means I draw from a range of evidence-based therapies depending on what’s best for you - whether you’re dealing with stress, anxiety, depression, life transitions, identity, grief, trauma or simply need a space to talk things through.

-• Supporting clients as they navigate the evolving roles of men and women in the modern world—identity, relationships, communication, and personal growth
+Supporting boys and men as they navigate the evolving roles of men and women in the modern world—identity, relationships, communication, and personal growth

 Services and Pricing